Timothy C. Hain, MD, Chicago IL. • Page last modified: March 3, 2021

-One would think that for all of these situations, one should "adjust" the discomfort level for the threshold -- or in other words, attempt to differentiate between the input to the brain and the response to the brain.
+One would think that for LDL, one should "adjust" the discomfort level for the sensory threshold -- or in other words, attempt to differentiate between the input to the brain and the response to the brain.
 For hearing, this can be done by subtracting the pure tone threshold from the LDL.

 Loud noise is often reported by our patients to cause migraines.
 However, the headache literature seems to be rather unsympathetic to the general concept that noise is a migraine trigger.